“Things men have made with wakened hands, and put soft life into

 My grandfather introduced me to the Sierra Nevada mountains at a tender age.
 They have a special place in my heart and I can’t resist sharing a few pictures here.

 I studied mathematics at Cal Poly San Luis Obispo, where along with combinatorics and game theory I absorbed Tolkien’s stories and Monty Python.
-Considerable phone bills and writer’s cramp were also a staple of this time as I courted my future wife Ann, who attended school down in LA.
+Considerable phone bills and writer’s cramp were also a staple of this time as I courted my future wife Ann (rest in peace 2019), who attended school down in LA.

 Ann and I have lived at the base of Vineyard mountain outside Corvallis Oregon for decades.
 Our three kids grew up here alongside a menagerie of pets, and trees we planted as seedlings now envelop us in delightful color each autumn.
 Not raking really helps with the enjoyment!